-- Are your IT help desk technicians properly equipped to handle the spike in service desk tickets and remotely connect to remote workers?
+- Are your IT help desk technicians properly equipped with the right technical support tools and IT support certifications to handle the spike in service desk tickets and remotely connect to remote workers?

 Wherever you are in the process of supporting a secure remote workforce, this resource will help you get on the right track fast.

 Download our quick guide: Enable & Secure Your Remote Workforce

 Julissa Caraballo is a Product Marketing Manager at BeyondTrust.
 She has over 10 years of experience in software product marketing and lead generation.
 Previously, Julissa worked as a Marketing Director for a medical management software company.
 She holds a BA in Business Administration/Marketing and a MBA in Healthcare Management.
 Her certifications include, Certified Digital Marketing Manager, Pragmatic Marketing Certified and Certified Medical Practice Executive.
 She can be found on LinkedIn and all social media platforms.